1. Home

 The category in these guidelines that people will most commonly exceed is the Personal & Discretionary expense category.
 The guidelines suggest you spend 5 – 10% of your income in this category.
 However, if you have young children in daycare, take nice vacations, tithe, or have hobbies or recreational interests that aren’t cheap, you’ll quickly exceed the suggested maximum for this category.
 Please know there is nothing wrong with exceeding this limit as long as your budget balances (your expenses don’t exceed your income).

-You may also notice that if you spend the maximum amount in every category, you'll exceed 100% of your income.
+You may also notice that if you spend the maximum amount in every category, you’ll exceed 100% of your income.
 The guidelines are only recommended ranges.
-Life is all about choices, but you can't choose the maximum amount in all spending categories.
-Spending more in one category may mean that you'll have to cut back in another category to make your budget balance.
-If you live in Canada's far north or in a city with extremely high home values, you may have to cut back more than an average Canadian would in certain categories in order to afford your higher living costs.
-In these cases, you will most likely exceed the suggested maximum guidelines for Food (if you live in the North) or Housing (if you live in Toronto or Vancouver).
+Life is all about choices, but you can’t choose the maximum amount in all spending categories.
+Spending more in one category may mean that you’ll have to cut back in another category to make your budget balance.
+If you live in Canada’s far north or in a city with extra high home values, you may have to cut back more than an average Canadian would in certain categories in order to afford your higher living costs.
+In these cases, you will most likely exceed the suggested maximum guidelines for Food if you live in the North or Housing if you live in Toronto or Vancouver.

 The Easiest Way to Use The Guidelines